josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 <script>
-  import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte' import SpoilerAlert from '$lib/components/demos/SpoilerAlert.svelte'
+  import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte'
 </script>

-If you've ever recommended a favorite book, movie, or TV show to a friend only to find out they didn't enjoy it at all, you know exactly how I felt when, after enthusiastically telling a colleague about [SvelteKit](https://kit.svelte.dev), I got this message from them:
+If you've ever recommended a favorite book, movie, or TV show to a friend who didn't enjoy it at all, you know exactly how I felt after recommending [SvelteKit](https://kit.svelte.dev) to a colleague.
+After listening to me talk about it for weeks, I finally got this message:

 > man I just tried to hello world SvelteKit and it is NOT for me

 I love [Svelte](https://svelte.dev), and I've talked plenty about how much I've enjoyed [rewriting this site with SvelteKit](/blog/converting-from-gridsome-to-sveltekit).
 So my first reaction, of course, was disappointment.
 What went wrong?

-But as I considered my their reaction, I realized: I overlooked SvelteKit's learning curve.
+But as I considered my their reaction, I realized: it was valid.
+I overlooked SvelteKit's learning curve.

-That curve is ok; it's just the tradeoff for SvelteKit's power and flexibility.
-By nature, it's not the simplest thing you could use as a static site generator (SSG).
-Other tools like [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), or [Gatsby](https://www.gatsbyjs.com/) will likely get you up and running faster if that's your main focus.
-But I still prefer SvelteKit for its wider range of capabilities, and because there are plenty of things to love about Svelte itself that you just don't get with other SSGs.
+SvelteKit is not the simplest thing you could use as a static site generator (SSG); other tools like [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), or [Gatsby](https://www.gatsbyjs.com/) will likely get you up and running faster if that's your main focus.
+Even the [SvelteKit docs make this point](https://kit.svelte.dev/docs#appendix-ssg).
+However, SvelteKit's capabilities are much broader and more flexible.
+There's also lots to love about writing in Svelte itself.

-So, in an effort to help overcome that initial hurdle of learning SvelteKit, I'd like to walk you through how to set it up as a static, Markdown-powered blog with Sass--just like this site--and share what I've learned, so that you can enjoy it like I do.
+So, in an effort to help overcome that initial hurdle, I'd like to walk through how to set it up as a static, Markdown-powered blog with Sass and an API--just like this site--and share what I've learned, so that you can enjoy it like I do.

 Along the way, we'll learn all the fundamentals of SvelteKit, and get some opportunities to try out many of its features.